This well-known UK financial institution completed the takeover of an equally well-known competitor.

 The Board’s challenge was to identify a positioning, proposition and product range for each of the two brands that would enable both to sit side by side on the high street without cannibalising each other’s business or customer base.

 The project was debriefed to the Board.
 The debrief recommended numerous changes to both brands and product ranges.
-It also led the way to a series of employee briefing events, using the findings of the consumer research to help employees understand the implications of the changes that were about to be made.

 The research was also used as the basis for a series of animated videos to be shown internally as part of several training programmes that were created during the period of the merger and consolidation.